Home | Stallions | Mares | Foals | Sold | Sales | Special Features | Links

 Photo taken from The Voice of the Tennessee Walking Horse.

 Midnight Sun was a profound influence on the Tennessee Walking Horse breed and has one of the most interesting histories of any horse I know.
-The massive black stud who stood just a touch under 16 hands was gentle enough to be ridden by children, and was on several occasions.
+The massive black stud who stood about 16 hands was gentle enough to be ridden by children, and was on several occasions.

 Since 1949, only 4 World Grand Champions have NOT been descendants of Midnight Sun!